anthonycorletti/hotbox/examples/README.md

 # examples

-Examples of `hotbox` to run code in the cloud on Firecracker MicroVMs.
+Example apps you can run in the cloud on Firecracker MicroVMs.